suryadanny/AI-Assistant/README.md

 # Personal AI Assistant: Architecture and Features

 This project implements a modular **Personal Assistant System** capable of handling a variety of tasks such as email management, meeting scheduling, PDF document parsing, and web search functionality.
-It is designed with a service-oriented architecture, ensuring that each component specializes in specific operations while collaborating seamlessly.

 ---